garylirocks/quickrefs/azure-monitor.markdown

   }
   ```

-- For Azure Arc-enabled servers, only system-assigned managed identity is supported, and it's **enabled automatically** as soon as you install the Azure Arc agent
+- For Azure **Arc-enabled** servers, only system-assigned managed identity is supported, and it's **enabled automatically** as soon as you install the Azure Arc agent
-- Seems no need to assign any roles to the managed identity ?
+- The managed-identity (SAMI or UAMI) **DOES NOT NEED any role** assigned to it

 ### AMA supports other services and features